bjoroen/serus/README.md

 ## TODOs

+- [ ] Integration Tests
+  - [ ] Write tests that take in and run an example file of instructions and asserts the state of the VM
 - [x] Start REPL for better testing
 - [ ] Lexer and Parser
+  - [ ] Lexer should handle Directives and Labels
+  - [ ] Parse should handle Directives and Labels
   - [ ] Error handling - Lexer and Parser should return Result<T,E>
   - [ ] Error reporting - Lexer and Parser should keep track of line and colum for better error reporting
   - [ ] Write short documentation about Lexer and Parser implementation